-Hello and a BIG welcome to Year 4!
+Hello and welcome to Year 4’s webpage :)

 - Children are expected to read regularly at home: being a fluent reader is key to learning across ALL subjects and it’s a key life skill.
 It is ideal to read a book over a few days to allow your child to discuss what they have read to embed learning and demonstrate a clear comprehension of the text.
-You may wish to ask the children questions or discuss the meanings of key words within the book.
-Please remember to encourage your child to complete a task from their reading journal once every 2 weeks.
+You may wish to ask the children questions or discuss the meanings of keywords within the book.

 Thank you for your continued support!

 As always, stay safe, have fun and be kind (not only to others but yourself as well).